 as an ensemble

 Our schedule is rigorous: training six days a week for six weeks.
 It's rewarding, transforming, and intense.
-A foundation of the curriculum is voice and text—you'll explore the relationship between clear, expressive use of Shakespeare's language and the imaginative, emotional worlds of his plays.
-The other foundation is ensemble collaboration, building a close-knit, dynamic company to serve in the process of bringing stories to life.
+A foundation of the curriculum is voice and text—you'll explore the relationship between clear, expressive use of Shakespeare's language, and the imaginative and emotional possibilities of the worlds created in his plays.
+The other foundation is ensemble collaboration, building a close-knit, dynamic company to serve in the process of bringing Shakespeare's stories to life.

 Masterclass teachers and professional artists also visit us throughout the summer, to offer specialized instruction in their areas of expertise.
 Our masterclass instructors are exemplary leaders in their field, joining us in Stratford from institutions such as the Juilliard School, the Yale School of Drama, and NYU Tisch/Grad Acting.
 Past masterclasses have included voice, speech, Alexander Technique, clown, stage combat, Droznin Method, Lucid Body, and others.
 Our course of study is a contemporary take on the young-actor training program that once occupied our home on the grounds of the former American Shakespeare Festival Theater.